Leveraging Digital Health Master Plan for COVID-19

 Work that facilitates a quick response to COVID-19

-In the framework of the COVID-19 response, countries must quickly identify the infrastructures and services they have at their disposal to address the disease and to target funds to acquire the ones still needed.
+In the framework of the COVID-19 response, countries must quickly identify the infrastructures and services they have to address the disease and to target funds to acquire the ones still needed.

-In the DRC, where we have been working with the Health Ministry, supporting health information systems and helping the government to create the “carte sanitaire”, we are currently working with the national COVID-19 Task Force to help them tackle the disease.
+In the DRC, we have been working with the Health Ministry to support health information systems and help the government create a health map.
+We are currently working with the national COVID-19 Task Force to help them tackle the disease.

-We are providing support for the geolocalisation of the COVID capacity response (screening devices, in-patient beds, ventilator beds, critical care beds, laboratories, oxygen production units, etc.).
+We are providing support for the geolocalisation of the COVID capacity response.
+This includes screening devices, in-patient beds, ventilator beds, critical care beds, laboratories, oxygen production units, etc..

 The work that has been done, and which is continuing with the health map (“carte sanitaire”), supports the establishment of an “état des lieux” of the existing infrastructures and services for a COVID response.
 We are putting in place an android app for the “carte sanitaire” update.

-We are also investigating other databases that provide integrated information on the COVID Capacity response in order to consolidate data into a single digital database.
+We are also investigating other databases that provide integrated information on the COVID Capacity response.
+The aim is to consolidate data into a single digital database.

 This work, while seemingly low-impact, reveals its importance with the COVID-19 pandemic.
-Ministries of Health and different stakeholders are even more tempted to work with non-centralised databases, gathering data through excel files and sharing them by email, creating different versions of the same database.
+Ministries of Health and different stakeholders are even more tempted to work with non-centralised databases.
+They gather data through excel files and share them by email, creating different versions of the same database.
 More than ever, a centralised digital database, to which the different actors can contribute, is critical.

-In the first phase, Bluesquare, in partnership with the Agence Nationale d’Ingénierie Clinique d’Information et d’Informatique de Santé or ANICiiS, is identifying the different existing data flows and databases to have a clear view of the full process (what kind of data exist, how data are gathered, by who, and how often etc..) and inviting the different partners to share any complementary existing databases.
+In the first phase, Bluesquare partnered with the Agence Nationale d’Ingénierie Clinique d’Information et d’Informatique de Santé or ANICiiS.
+Together, we are identifying the different existing data flows and databases to have a clear view of the full process (what kind of data exist, how data are gathered, by who, and how often etc..).
+We invited the different partners to share any complementary existing databases.
 When complete, the second phase is to propose a set of tools that take into consideration the actual flow of information, while switching from a decentralised multi-source database to one central tool.

 This information will be made publicly available via the public data visualisation interface: “STOP COVID“